mia0x1/mia0x1.github.io/_posts/2024-04-25-port-scanner.md

 With a cup of coffee in hand, I settled in front of my laptop, opened my IDE, and wrote a simple TCP port scanner in Bash.
 You can find it on [GitHub](https://github.com/mia0x1/portscan).
 Of course you can use the script for troubleshooting purposes or learning **only in your own environment**, for example, to verify firewall changes.
-Feel free test it and add more useful functions.
+Feel free to test it and add more useful functions.

 Per default, it scans the well-known port range from 1 to 1023.
 One can specify their own port range by telling the script the first and last port.
-For example to scan for all ports from 80 to 445 you would use it like this:
+For example to scan for all ports from 21 to 100 you would use it like this:

 ```sh
 ./portscan.sh 10.0.0.1 21 100